Hospitality Social Media Marketing: Key Takeaways

-In 2025, social media is the hospitality industry's most powerful storytelling and booking tool.
-Travelers are no longer passively browsing — they’re scrolling, sharing, and often making real-time decisions on platforms like Instagram, TikTok and Facebook.
+Social media is the hospitality industry's most powerful storytelling and booking tool.
+Travelers are no longer passively browsing — they’re scrolling, sharing and often making real-time decisions on platforms like Instagram, TikTok and Facebook.

 Social media marketing for hotels now spans every stage of the guest journey.
-With 5.42 billion people using social media globally in 2025, these platforms have become essential tools for discovery, trust building and conversion.
+Global users are projected to reach 5.42 billion in 2025, which equates to nearly two-thirds (63.9%) of the world's population.

 - Discovery: Travelers find destinations through reels and influencer content